 Table 4 provides estimates of the cost per acre foot of incremental WaterFix supply as a "levelized" unit cost; this is the unit cost that, if assigned to every unit of water produced over a 100 year operating period, will produce sufficient revenue to recover the cost of the project in present value terms.
 The levelized unit cost is expressed in constant 2017 dollars.
 The cost of the project includes both the total capital cost of the project as well as the present value of O&M over 100 years of operation and the cost of power needed to deliver the water to Santa Clara County.

 Table 4.
 Levelized unit cost

-WaterFix Participation Potential Levelized Unit

-Scenario Average Cost (2017
+Scenario Levelized Unit Cost (2017 \$/AF) (b)

-Project Yield \$/AF) (b)

-(AF per year)

-(a)

 Balanced Participation \$28,500 \$598

 Higher CVP \$41,400 \$598

 Higher SWP \$44,250 \$598